ericji1326/ericji1326.github.io/README.md

 A terminal-themed personal portfolio that behaves like a real shell.
 Zero build: plain HTML, CSS, and vanilla JavaScript, served directly by GitHub Pages.

+Entire built with Claude Opus 4.8 with 1M context :)

 ## Preview locally

 Open `index.html` directly in a browser, or run a static server: